tlorans/ClimateRisks/docs/source/rbcequilibrium.md

-# Neoclassical Growth Model: Equilibrium Conditions
+# Hansen's RBC Model: Equilibrium Conditions

 We will follow the same systematic approach: